bhumilad/FPL/README.md

-# Fantasy Premier League - Best Player Predictor
+# Fantasy Premier League - Best Player Predictor [try our web ☝🏻](https://huggingface.co/spaces/shimona02/FPLPredictor)

 This is a **Fantasy Premier League (FPL) Best Player Predictor** web app built using **Streamlit**.
 The app allows users to filter and select FPL players based on various factors such as position, team, price range, and predicted performance.